Attention Deficit Hyperactivity Disorder (ADHD) -

 ADHD is best understood as a neurodevelopmental condition wherein the evolved frontal cortex (larger thinking brain at the top) is not sending down sufficient dampening signals (chemicals such as dopamine) to quieten the lower primitive brain structures from where random behaviour, inattention and impulse arise.

-Treatment in milder cases and pre-school children helping the child train it self to use the regulatory control of the larger thinking brain more.
+Treatment in milder cases and pre-school children helps the child train itself to use the regulatory control of the larger thinking brain more.
 This is complemented hugely by parents learning the right skills by attending individual or group parenting sessions.

-Medication is used above age of 5 and in moderate - severe conditions or where the above efforts have not yielded sufficient benefit.
-The medication used may be stimulant (first choice) or non-stimulant variety and would supplement the deficient chemicals such as dopamine when used in clinical doses thereby producing a clinical benefit.
+Medication is used above the age of 5 and in moderate - severe conditions or where the above efforts have not yielded sufficient benefit.
+The medication used may be a stimulant (first choice) or a non-stimulant variety and would supplement the deficient chemicals, such as dopamine, when used in clinical doses, thereby producing a clinical benefit.

 Why is it important to treat ADHD?

 Left untreated, these children tend to by virtue of their lack of regulatory control get in trouble due to their behaviour and poor academic performance.
-This leads to being "told off" by adults who are in a position of authority and in time may get worse effecting exclusion from mainstream schooling for periods of time and at times permanently.
-Such experiences other than impacting a sense of self lead to an antagonistic attitude towards adults and presents as Oppositional Defiant Disorder which may eventually acquire a flavour of Conduct Disorder leading to anti-social behaviours and contact with legal system.
-Young people may end up drug taking as a way of sensation seeking (a common need seen in those with ADHD) and at times self help.
-The consequences of not treating ADHD thus can be significant in terms of potential for poor long term outcomes.
+This leads to being "told off" by adults who are in a position of authority and in time may have a worse effecting exclusion from mainstream schooling for periods of time and at times permanently.
+Such experiences, other than impacting a sense of self, lead to an antagonistic attitude towards adults and present as Oppositional Defiant Disorder, which may eventually acquire a flavour of Conduct Disorder, leading to anti-social behaviours and contact with the legal system.
+Young people may end up drug-taking as a way of sensation seeking (a common need seen in those with ADHD) and at times, self-help.
+The consequences of not treating ADHD, thus, can be significant in terms of the potential for poor long-term outcomes.

 Further reading on subtle nuances in the diagnostic process - click here